khalilou88/jnxplus/docs/nx-gradle/3-executors.md

 nx build-image my-app-name
 ```

-## @jnxplus/nx-boot-maven:serve
+## @jnxplus/nx-gradle:serve

 Starts server for application.
-Under the hood, we use the Spring Boot `spring-boot:run` goal to run the application.
+Under the hood, we use the Spring Boot `bootRun` task to run the application.

 ### Usage